 - A. Travel Status.
 An employee eligible for relocation expenses pursuant to Section 1 shall be considered to be in travel status up to a maximum of ninety (90) calendar days and shall be allowed standard travel expenses to return to his/her permanent residence once a week.
 At the discretion of the Agency, the 90 calendar day period may be extended up to an additional 90 calendar days.
-Standard travel expenses for the employee's spouse shall be borne by the Agency for a maximum of two (2) trips not to exceed a total of seven (7) calendar days. - B. Realtor's Fees.
+Standard travel expenses for the employee's spouse shall be borne by the Agency for a maximum of two (2) trips not to exceed a total of seven (7) calendar days.
+Employees receiving reimbursement under this section shall not receive mileage reimbursement for daily commuting to work from the temporary residence, however, they may be reimbursed for "local miles" driven while searching for a new residence. - B. Realtor's Fees.
 Realtor's fees for the sale of the employee's domicile, in an amount up to \$10,000, shall be reimbursed by the Agency.
 Additional realtor's fees of up to seven (7) percent of the sale price of the employee's domicile may be paid at the discretion of the Agency. - C. Moving Expenses.
 The Employer shall pay the cost of moving and packing the employee's household goods.
 The employee shall obtain no less than two (2) bids for packing and/or moving household goods and approval must be obtained from the Agency prior to any commitment to a mover to either pack or ship the employee's household goods.
-The Employer shall pay for the moving of house trailers if the trailer is the employee's domicile, and such reimbursement shall include the cost of transporting support blocks, skirts, and/or other attached fixtures. - D. Other Expenses.
+The Employer shall pay for the moving of house trailers if the trailer is the employee's domicile, and such reimbursement shall include the cost of transporting support blocks, skirts, and/or other attached fixtures.

+D. Other Expenses.
 At their sole discretion, Agencies may authorize payment of additional relocation expenses in their entirety or partially incurred as the result of the work-related move up to the amount of \$4,000.
 These expenses may include, but are not limited to: fees involved in purchase of housing in the new location, including attorney charges, title insurance, escrow purchase fees and closing fee, loan origination fees, disconnecting and connecting appliances and/or utilities, the cost of insurance for property damage during the move, the reasonable transportation costs of the employee's family to the new work location at the time the move is made including meals and lodging (such expenses shall be consistent with the provisions of Article 19 Expense Allowances), tax liability incurred on reimbursements exceeding the IRS limits or other direct costs associated with rental or purchase of another residence.